 With On-Demand Geofilters, you can create your own filter to promote your business, specials, or events.
 Non-corporate users sometimes create On-Demand Geofilters for weddings, parties, or birthdays as a fun way for attendees to interact with social media.
 For businesses, it can be used creatively to display logos and graphics that promote your brand.
-The artistic aspect of creating a Geofilter is a great way to show your brand personality to your audience as well.
+The artistic element to creating a Geofilter is a great way to show off your brand’s personality and technical capabilities as well.

 You can make Geofilters using Snapchat templates.
 The Snapchat design webpage provides Photoshop and Illustrator formats to guide you in the design process.
 But, if Photoshop and Illustrator aren’t your style, there are other programs available to help you create your designs.

-Pepper Filters has templates you can use as a basis and then add graphics and text to, but each design costs $4.99 to download.
+Pepper Filters has templates you can use as a foundation and then add graphics and text, but each design costs $4.99 to download.
 If you’re looking for a free program, Picmonkey is always a great graphic design tool.
-It’s easy to use and has an easy guide on how to make your own Geofilter with Picmonkey.
+It’s easy to use and offers step-by-step guides on how to make your own Geofilter with their platform.

 One of Snapchat’s hottest features is its Lenses.
 Snapchat Lenses have been available on the app since September 2015.
 Lenses are an augmented reality (AR) based program that uses facial recognition to apply animated filters to users’ faces.
 Lenses have become extremely popular, turning users into dogs or putting their faces on the Mona Lisa.
 The possibilities with Lenses are endless.